 - Feeling as though your arms and legs are heavy

 - Extreme itching

 - Falling in and out of consciousness

 - Slowed breathing

-As heroin is used more and more, your body takes a beating from the abuse, leading to worsening health problems.
-Some of these problems include:
+As heroin is abused more and more, your body takes a beating from the abuse, leading to worsening health problems.
+Some of the long-term effects of heroin on the body include:

 - Oral health deterioration

 - Possible infections of heart valves

 While heroin affects the body is many ways that cannot be seen, it even leads to significant, negative changes in your physical appearance: